mrgarth/CIDS/POLICIES.md

 ## Availability

-The ontology is available at https://ontology.commonapproach.org/cids, specific serializations or the ontology documentation can be retreived through the approapriate extension or HTTP Content Negotiation.
+The ontology is available at https://ontology.commonapproach.org/cids, specific serializations or the ontology documentation can be retrieved through the appropriate extension or HTTP Content Negotiation.

 ## Ontology Versioning

-THe ontology uses simple version tracking using the appropriate OWL, Void and DCAT versioning properties. `owl:previousVersion` triples are provided for applications to track earlier versions.
+The ontology uses simple version tracking using the appropriate OWL, Void and DCAT versioning properties. `owl:previousVersion` triples are provided for applications to track earlier versions.